Key Takeaways

 If the answer is, "We'll ship more features," the moat is likely very thin.

 Competition is fierce at every layer.
 Every software company is now rebranded as an AI company, and it's increasingly difficult to separate signal from noise.
-That said, there is a meaningful structural difference between Google and most other players in the AI value chain.
+What follows is my opinion as a framework for thinking about the sector, not investment advice or a recommendation to buy or sell any security.
+A useful lens is to ask which players own more of the stack versus assembling it from others.

 Silicon: Google built before it was cool